 CEPRES is an award-winning private equity database and technology platform that includes all of the EBITDA analytics described above within its operating analysis module.
 Individual components within this module include value creation, pricing multiples and debt multiples (financing structure).

-Not only is it possible to analyze EBITDA for your own portfolio of private equity investments, but most importantly, you can benchmark and compare your EBITDA metrics against comparable peers in the market which you have the capability to specifically define and carve out.
+Not only is it possible to analyze EBITDA for your own portfolio of private equity investments, but most importantly, you can benchmark and compare your EBITDA metrics against comparable peers in the market which you can specifically define and carve out.

 Now that is powerful and smart.
 That’s CEPRES!

 Want to know more and what you can discover in CEPRES?
-Then join for free.
+Then reach out.